 The campaign built a positive platform for future stages of consultation and engagement needed for HyNet North West to succeed.

-Cadent is carrying out essential gas mains replacement work across London, replacing ageing metal gas pipes with new plastic ones.
-Our role is to work closely with Cadent and their contractors to deliver a strong communications strategy, ensuring all affected communities and stakeholders know the benefits and critical nature of the works.
+Cadent is carrying out essential gas mains replacement work across London.
+They are replacing ageing metal gas pipes with new plastic ones.
+Our role is to work closely with Cadent and their contractors to deliver a strong communications strategy.
+Ensuring all affected communities and stakeholders know the benefits and critical nature of the works.

 The work poses potential disruption to those living in the community and local businesses.
-With the risk of negative community reaction and opposition, we’re tasked with clearly articulating how Cadent is committed to delivering gas mains replacement works across London, particularly in high profile areas, in the safest and fastest way possible to local communities.
-While Cadent is making sure the customer experience of gas works is as non-disruptive as possible, it remains vital that the economic and community benefits of the gas mains replacement programme are promoted.
+With the risk of negative community reaction and opposition, a challenge was ahead of us.
+Utilising communications to articulate how Cadent is committed to delivering gas mains replacement works across London.
+Ensuring communications take into account high profile areas, and amplify work is carried out in the safest and fastest way possible to local communities.

 In granting Cadent permission to undertake the work, Transport for London and local authorities in multiple London boroughs asked for a significant commitment to stakeholder engagement.

-We created and maintain a robust communications narrative around the project’s community and safety considerations and are working with Cadent and contractor teams to ensure they live these values.
-Our team is continually producing promotional materials to explain the needs for the works and translate complex engineering information into concise explanations to generate understanding and acceptance from the public.
+We created and continue to maintain a robust communications narrative around the project’s community and safety considerations.
+We are working with Cadent and contractor teams to ensure they live these values.
+Our team is continually producing promotional materials to explain the needs for the works.
+This helps to translate complex engineering information into concise explanations to generate understanding and acceptance from the public.

-Public exhibitions, community liaison working group meetings and briefings relating to key developments for local MPs, councils, schools, businesses and the wider public are integral to our engagement strategy.
+Public exhibitions, community liaison working group meetings and briefings were all tools to our success.
+Such events relating to key developments intended for local MPs, councils, schools, businesses and the wider public are integral to our engagement strategy.
 This is underpinned by providing regular stakeholder updates through email and letters to mitigate risk of project delays and sustained stakeholder opposition.